comScore pixel

 Narvik resort conditions:

 Our Snow Report for Narvik brings daily updates on the snow conditions, snow depths, piste and offpiste conditions and the number of open ski lifts.
-The latest Narvik snow report shown below was updated on 22 Mar 2023.
-Snow Reports are provided regularly throughout the ski season courtesy of our own network of ski resort managers, the Skiclub of Great Britain and Skiresort Service International GmbH.
+The latest Narvik snow report shown below was updated on 20 Apr 2026.
+Snow Reports are provided regularly throughout the ski season courtesy of our own network of ski resort managers and Skiresort Service International GmbH.
 In addition to the current report on ski conditions, we also provide webcams (including a 4 week cam archive), current live observations from nearby weather stations and also historical snow data for Narvik.

 Last snowfall: